promised-ai/lace/book/src/pcc/surp.md

 can be negative.
 Interpreting the raw surprisal values is simply a matter of looking at which values are higher or lower and by how much.

-Transformations may not be very valuable.
+Transformations may not be very useful.
 The surprised distribution is usually very far from capital 'N' Normal (Gaussian).

 ```python